 A Scavenger Hunt is an employee engagement idea that can help newly hired employees get familiar with the office and act as an ice breaker to initiate a conversation with the other employees and get to know and forge relationships and connections.

 3. Give employees opportunities to collaborate

 Speaking of fun clubs and Scavenger Hunts, team events are a great way to liven up the workplace.
-Create plenty of opportunities for the employees to get to know each other and work together.
-Team events can provide opportunities for different departments to interact and collaborate with each to achieve a common goal can help inspire productivity.
+Leaders should create plenty of opportunities for the employees to get to know each other and work together.
+Team events can provide opportunities for different departments to interact and collaborate with each other to achieve a common goal, which can help encourage productivity.

 Some fun employee engagement ideas include:

 - Escape rooms